 "Now, we come to the Wheat Farm.
 Wheat is harvested in July, a few months before my beloved Persephone has to return to the Underworld.
 Wheat can be used as food by your people, and it is also fodder for horses.
 In fact, if you have a Horse Ranch that needs wheat, deliverymen from the Wheat Farm will first try to deliver their load there.
 Wheat for horses may also be stored in a Storehouse.
 Be aware, however, that wheat in a Storehouse will not be used to feed your citizens; it will only be used to supply your Horse Ranch.
 Also, make sure you tell your Storehouse to accept wheat deliveries.
 To do this, right-click on the Storehouse and then click the button next to 'Wheat' until it reads accepting.
-Then, tell the Storehouse how much wheat it should accept by clicking the scroll buttons next to the stock limit number.
+Then, tell the Storehouse how much wheat it should accept by clicking the scroll buttons next to the stock limit number (for more on Storehouse orders, see page 68-69).